apify/actor-whitepaper/pages/ACTOR_FILE.md

 # Actor file specification

-This JSON file must be present at `.actor/actor.json` and contains an object with the definition of the web Actor.
+This JSON file must be present at `.actor/actor.json` and defines core properties of a single web Actor.

-The file looks as follows:
+The file has the following structure:

 ```jsonc
 {